Martin Baltimore: Operational history

 The first British aircraft were delivered in late 1941 to equip Operational Training Units.
 The RAF only used the Baltimores operationally in the Mediterranean theater and North Africa.
 Many users were impressed by the step up that the Baltimore represented from older aircraft like the Bristol Blenheim.
 Users of the Baltimore and Martin pilot Benjamin R. Wallace, praised the aircraft for its heavy armament, structural strength, manoeuvrability, bombing accuracy and relatively high performance but crews complained of cramped conditions similar to those in the earlier Maryland bomber.
-The narrow fuselage made it nearly impossible for crew members to change positions during flight if wounded (the aircraft's interior structure separated the pilot and observer from the wireless operator and rear gunner, a characteristic shared with several light and medium bomber designs of that era e.g. Handley Page Hampden, Douglas Boston and Blenheim).
+The narrow fuselage made it nearly impossible for crew members to change positions during flight if wounded (the aircraft's interior structure separated the pilot and observer from the wireless operator and rear gunner, a characteristic shared with several light and medium bomber designs of that era including the Handley Page Hampden, Douglas Boston and Blenheim).
 Crews also complained about the difficulties in handling the aircraft on the ground.
 On takeoff, the pilot had to co-ordinate the throttles perfectly to avoid a nose-over or worse.

-Thrown into action to stop Rommel's advance, the Baltimore suffered massive losses when it was used as a low-level attack aircraft, especially in the chaos of the desert war where most missions went unescorted.
+First used in action to stop Rommel's advance, the Baltimore suffered massive losses when it was used as a low-level attack aircraft, in large part due to being unescorted.
 Operating at medium altitude with fighter escorts, the Baltimore had a very low loss rate, with the majority of losses coming from operational accidents.
-Undertaking a variety of missions in the Middle East, Mediterranean and European theaters, the Baltimore's roles included reconnaissance, target-towing, maritime patrol, night intruder and even served as highly uncomfortable fast transports.
+Undertaking a variety of missions in the Middle East, Mediterranean and European theaters, the Baltimore's roles included reconnaissance, target-towing, maritime patrol, night intruder and as a somewhat uncomfortable fast transport.
 The Baltimore saw limited Fleet Air Arm service with aircraft transferred from the RAF in the Mediterranean to equip a squadron in 1944.
 Used in the anti-submarine role during the war, the Baltimore achieved moderate success, sinking up to eight U-boats.